parallelvirtualcluster/pvc/docs/installing.md

 0. Verify connectivity from your administrative host to the 3 initial nodes, including SSH access.
 Accept their host keys as required before proceeding as Ansible does not like those prompts.

-0. Verify your `group_vars` setup from part one, as errors here may require a reinstallation and restart of the bootstrap process.
+0. Verify your `group_vars` setup from part one, as errors here may require a re-installation and restart of the bootstrap process.

 0. Perform the initial bootstrap.
 From the `pvc-ansible` repository directory, execute the following `ansible-playbook` command, replacing `<cluster_name>` with the Ansible group name from the `hosts` file.
 Make special note of the additional `bootstrap=yes` variable, which tells the playbook that this is an initial bootstrap run.
     `$ ansible-playbook -v -i hosts pvc.yml -l <cluster_name> -e bootstrap=yes`